devops4me/safedb.net/lib/manual/remote.md

 We want to provision (create) the safe's remote (github) backend so that we can access it from different machines.
 This is how we provision a Github remote backend do it.

+### safe remote --provision

+Before you use safe remote to provision a github git repository backend for your crypts ensure that

+- you have a github account (with username)
+- you have created a (40 character hexadecimal) github access token
+- you have inserted this data at a suitable chapter and verse
+- you run **`safe remote --provision`** from this opened book/chapter/verse

+Below is the sequence of commands leading up to **`safe remote --provision`**

 ```
 safe init db.admin
 safe login db.admin